41 Fresh Kitchen Trends. The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

 3. Contemporary Style Kitchens

-- In 2015, transitional style had a slight edge over contemporary style; however, according to the National Kitchen and Bath Association, contemporary style was surging in popularity and was a close second to transitional style in terms of demand.
-As 2016 progresses, we expect to continue seeing strong demand for contemporary style kitchens.
+- Last year, transitional style had a slight edge over contemporary style; however, according to the National Kitchen and Bath Association, contemporary style was surging in popularity and was a close second to transitional style in terms of demand.
+As this year progresses, we expect to continue seeing strong demand for contemporary style kitchens.

 4. Traditional Style Kitchens Declining in Popularity, but Still Important

-- In many areas of the USA, the traditional style declined in popularity in 2015.
+- In many areas of the USA, the traditional style declined in popularity last year.
 There are pundits who have even been so bold as to declare “the traditional style is going away.”But is it really, truly going away?
 We think not.